carlos8f/bundle-deps/README.md

 Bundling your dependencies has some advantages:

 1. your module will install faster
-2. your node_modules folder can contain tweaked or forked modules
+2. your `node_modules` folder can contain tweaked or forked modules
 3. locks down your dependency code for predictability in production
-4. allows you to use private/git module dependencies with [amino-deploy](https://github.com/amino/amino-deploy)
+4. allows you to use private/git dependencies with [amino-deploy](https://github.com/amino/amino-deploy)

 And disadvantages: